-This letter is to fulfill the Department of Financial Regulation's ("DFR") responsibility under 8 V.S.A. § 4062(a)(2)(B) regarding MVP Health Insurance Company, Inc. ("MVPHIC") and its recent filing for "3Q/4Q 2014 MVPHIC Grandfathered Individual Indemnity Rate Filing".
+This letter is to fulfill the Department of Financial Regulation's ("DFR") responsibility under 8 V.S.A. § 4062(a)(2)(B) regarding MVP Health Insurance Company ("MVPHIC") and its recent 1Q and 2Q 2016 Large Group HIC Rate Filing.
 Under 8 V.S.A. § 4062, DFR must provide to the Green Mountain Care Board ("GMCB") an analysis and opinion on the impact of the filing as proposed on the solvency of MVPHIC.
-MVPHIC is one of two insurers operating in Vermont that are members of the MVP Health Care, Inc. holding company system ("MVP Holding Company").
 The solvency of MVPHIC as an entity and how a particular filing or rate may affect that solvency are two separate questions.
-This letter first analyzes and provides DFR's opinion on the solvency of MVPHIC, and considers the combined financial results of all insurers in MVP Holding Company.
+This letter first analyzes and provides DFR's opinion on the solvency of MVPHIC.
 It then provides DFR's opinion and recommendation on the impact the filing could have on the solvency of MVPHIC.